 Details and enrollment form available here

 We are devoted to promoting the merits of chess among children by using stories, dances, and catchy songs to make the game of chess exciting and easy to understand.
 This wonderful learning experience not only teaches children to play chess, but also prepares them for life by enhancing their thought process.
 Children participating in our program develop critical thinking and problem solving skills, have better concentration and mental discipline, gain confidence, and have lots of FUN!

 Academic Chess meets after school for one hour, once a week, for 8 week sessions.
 For more information, call 415-412-4040 or email email@example.com.

-New to Lakeshore in 2015-16, our LEGO® Engineering enrichment program takes on real-life engineering challenges and explores concepts in physics, architecture, mechanical, and structural engineering.
+Our LEGO® Engineering enrichment program takes on real-life engineering challenges and explores concepts in physics, architecture, mechanical, and structural engineering.
 Students work individually, in teams, and as a group throughout the sessions.
 A short discussion and demonstration of the day’s topic starts each meeting.
 Children are given a design/building assignment at the beginning of class.
 Instructors will provide individual assistance and instruction and facilitate challenges, performance testing, competitions, and modifications to projects.